 I'm an Associate Professor at Sanford School of Public Policy at Duke University.
 I also hold secondary appointments in the Department of Economics and the Global Health Institute.

 As an applied microeconomist working in health policy / global health, my research focuses on topics including: performance based contracts, measurement of provider quality and performance, social franchising, and social accountability / monitoring.
 I also study the role of subjective expectations / beliefs in healthcare behavior.

 Several of these projects feature field experiments and policy interventions / evaluations.
-I am currently working on research projects in India, Kenya, and China.
+Much of my current field work is in India.

 Research highlights ....